-The crown jewel of this property has got to be the alfresco area.
-With both Pittwater and Scotland Island practically at your doorstep, those who find themselves fortunate enough to stay here can take a load off with an outdoor bar, a pizza oven to throw on a quick feed, a heated pool, and a sunken lounge.
+Though the undeniable crown jewel of this property is the alfresco area.
+With both Pittwater and Scotland Island practically at your doorstep, those who find themselves fortunate enough to stay here can take a load off with an outdoor bar, a pizza oven to throw on a quick feed, a heated pool, and even a sunken lounge.

 Just a little beyond the mansion’s main limits, there’s also quite a well-manicured lawn, a boathouse, slipway, and private beach to get back to basics.